tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 [](id:que6)
 ### What roles are supported during live streaming in TRTC?
 How do they differ from each other?
-Live streaming scenarios (`TRTCAppSceneLIVE` and `TRTCAppSceneVoiceChatRoom`) support two roles: `TRTCRoleAnchor` (anchor) and `TRTCRoleAudience` (viewer).
+The live streaming scenarios (`TRTCAppSceneLIVE` and `TRTCAppSceneVoiceChatRoom`) support two roles: `TRTCRoleAnchor` (anchor) and `TRTCRoleAudience` (viewer).
 An anchor can both send and receive audio/video data, but a viewer can only receive and play back others' data.
 You can call `switchRole()` to switch roles.

 [](id:que7)
 ### What is a role in TRTC?
-The concept of roles (anchors and viewers) is applicable only in live streaming scenarios.
+The concept of roles (anchors and viewers) is applicable only in the live streaming scenarios.
 The anchor role (`TRTCRoleAnchor`), which can be assigned to 30 users at the same time, can both send and receive audio/video, and the viewer role (`TRTCRoleAudience`), which can be assigned to 100,000 users at the same time, can only receive audio/video.

 [](id:que8)
-### What application scenarios can a TRTC room use?
+### What application scenarios are supported in TRTC rooms?
 The following application scenarios are supported:
-- TRTCAppSceneVideoCall: video call scenarios such as one-to-one video calls, video conferences with up to 300 participants, online medical consultation, video chat, and video interviews.
+- TRTCAppSceneVideoCall: the video call scenario, which is suitable for one-to-one video calls, video conferences with up to 300 participants, online medical consultation, video chat, and video interviews
-- TRTCAppSceneLIVE: interactive video live streaming scenarios such as low-latency video live streaming, interactive classroom for up to 100,000 participants, live video competition, video dating, remote training, and mega conferences.
+- TRTCAppSceneLIVE: the interactive video live broadcasting scenario, which is suitable for low-latency video live streaming, interactive classroom for up to 100,000 participants, live video competition, video dating, remote training, and mega conferences
-- TRTCAppSceneAudioCall: audio call scenarios such as one-to-one audio calls, audio conferences with up to 300 participants, voice chat, and online Werewolf playing.
+- TRTCAppSceneAudioCall: the audio call scenario, which is suitable for one-to-one audio calls, audio conferences with up to 300 participants, voice chat, and online Werewolf playing
-- TRTCAppSceneVoiceChatRoom: interactive audio live streaming scenarios such as low-latency audio live streaming, live audio co-anchoring, voice chat rooms, karaoke, and FM broadcasting.
+- TRTCAppSceneVoiceChatRoom: the interactive audio live broadcasting scenario, which is suitable for low-latency audio live streaming, live audio co-anchoring, voice chat rooms, karaoke, and FM broadcasting

 [](id:que9)
 ### What platforms does TRTC support?
 TRTC supports platforms including iOS, Android, Windows (C++), Windows (C#), macOS, desktop browsers, and Electron.
-For more information, please see [Supported Platforms](https://intl.cloud.tencent.com/document/product/647/35078).
+For more information, see [Supported Platforms](https://intl.cloud.tencent.com/document/product/647/35078).

 [](id:que10)
 ### What are the differences among TRTC Lite, Professional, and Enterprise?